k33g/compose-codex/README.md

-# compose-pod-4-go
+# compose-codex

-How to create a Web IDE for Golang
+How to create a Web IDE for Golang, NodeJS, ...
 > 🚧 work in progress

 **Create a `my.config.env` file with the above variables**: